 "No matter how poor you are, you can always afford SOAP and WATER"

-These words were first spoken to me, about forty years ago, by my "Nanny," and they have stuck with me ever since.
+These words were first spoken to me, about fifty years ago, by my "Nanny," and they have stuck with me ever since.
 (Nanny was an elderly Austrian lady who helped my mom to raise me from age 7 to 14.)

 Years Later, while pastoring a small church in New York City, I remember taking my (then) 4 young children (ages 1-5) to the playground.
 It was a hot summer day, so they were glad that the sprinklers were on.
 After only a few minutes of watching them play in that cool, refreshing fountain of water, we noticed a homeless man (a city "Bum"), holding an old tattered paper bag, making his way toward that little fountain.
 Unsure of what would happen next, we called our children from the water, watching in amazement, as this man reached inside his bag and pulled out a bar of soap.
 Without regard for anyone else, he began washing, first, his face and hands, then, his upper body, and finally, his filthy clothes.
 (To be honest about it, after smelling his stench, I'm kind of glad he did!)